rshwndsz/nightsight/app/README.md

 Download LibTorch from [pytorch.org](https://pytorch.org) and place the unzipped folder in `nightsight/app/include`.

-Serialize the model into `nightsight/app/` using
+Serialize the model by running the following in `nightsight/app/`
 ```bash
 python serialize.py
 ```

-Build the binary
+Build the binary by running the following in `nightsight/app`
-From `nightsight/app` do
 ```bash
 mkdir build
 cd build